 - The Victoria Falls Bridge, which offers magnificent views of the falls, is 111 metres high.

-- The falls are one of the ‘seven wonders of the world’, as discovered by the famous explorer David Livingstone
+- The Falls are one of the ‘Seven Natural Wonders of the World’, as discovered by the famous explorer David Livingstone.

 Some lesser-known Victoria Falls facts include the various activities that are available in the area around the falls.
 For those who crave excitement, the thrill of bungee jumping off the Falls Bridge or white water rafting in the Zambezi River will provide some serious entertainment.
 If you’re more at home in comfortable surrounds, a sunset cocktail at one of the luxury hotels in the area or a helicopter tour will round off a pleasant day’s sightseeing perfectly.